dmitrykarpenko/dmitrykarpenko.github.io/_posts/2018-05-04-personal-naming-and-style-convention.md

 for a bad one.

-The counterargument to the second one is easy -- you probably wouldn't make the project much worth -- so just make a places that you work with as comfortable and organized as possible.
+The counterargument to the second one is easy -- at such state you probably will not make the project much worse in terms of structure and style -- regardless of what structure and style do you use.
+So just make places that you work with as comfortable and organized as possible.
 Once I encountered a project with almost flat structure -- it had three or four poorly filled folders and all the other code files piled in the root of the project (the code itself had similar issues).
 IMO, in such cases you should just apply a proper style -- at least for your specific tasks -- as arguments like "we should keep the existing convention [even if it's pointless]" or "what if a new developer does not know what a presentation layer [or any other common term] is" does not sound reasonable to me.

 The first one could really be true -- at least that's our goal -- especially when a team spent some time properly setting up code analysis tools like [StyleCop](https://github.com/StyleCop/StyleCop) or even using [Code Contracts](https://docs.microsoft.com/en-us/dotnet/framework/debug-trace-profile/code-contracts) -- some decent standards can be achieved.
 But most of the times -- implementing features is more valuable and leaving opportunities for hacks is more convenient.